 Longer ago, in 2009, Joe helped published a new edition of Darwin’s Expression of the Emotions in Man and Animals (Penguin) and a collection of essays on new trends in the history of Darwinism, Descended from Darwin (American Philosophical Society).
 In 2016, Joe ended his “Film Nights” series, a 10+ year collaboration with UCL Grant Museum of Zoology that showed, for free, classic and obscure films related to the history of natural history.
 Films included “Creature from the Black Lagoon,” “The Blob,” “The Lost World,” “20,000 Leagues Under The Sea,” and the shamefully popular “Attack of the Killer Shrews”.
 This series served as a setting to develop a new model for public engagement in the cinema.

 At UCL, Professor Joe Cain is a member of the UCL Press Executive Board and UCL Academic Board.
 Between 2011 and 2019 he served as Head of Department for UCL Department of Science and Technology Studies (STS).
+Joe’s current research groups include Popularizing Palaeontology network (AHRC-funded project with Chris Manias, KCL).

-Within his professional community, Joe serves on the Council of the Systematics Association.
+Within his professional community, Joe served on the Council of the Systematics Association.
 He is a Fellow of the Linnean Society of London, an Associate Member of the Marine Biological Association, and formerly a Scientific Fellow of the Zoological Society of London.
 He is past-president of the Society for the History of Natural History, has been Editor of BSHS Monographs and Associate Editor of Archives of Natural History, and has served on the Council of the Linnean Society, the British Society for the History of Science, and the International Society for the History, Philosophy and Social Studies of Science.
 Joe has been Associate Editor of Archives of Natural History and British Journal for the History of Science.
 He served on the Advisory Board of the Journal of the History of Biology and of the Studies in the History of Biology (Russian).
 Joe also is past-chair of the Advisory Board for the Subject Centre for Philosophical and Religious Studies for the Higher Education Academy.

 In the commercial world, Joe is editor for Euston Grove Press and a member of the Independent Book Publishers Association (IBPA).
 Popular titles produced through Euston Grove Press include guidebooks to exhibits at the Crystal Palace and Park in Sydenham from 1854, including the general guidebook for the whole project and Richard Owen’s (1854) Geology and Inhabitants of the Ancient World, the first guide to the Crystal Palace Dinosaurs and other statues in the animal display created by Benjamin Waterhouse Hawkins.
 Many EGP titles are free and open access, including Edward Ford’s (1908) The Brown Dog and His Memorial, Phillip Henry Gosse’s 1856.
 A Handbook to the Marine Aquarium, and Henry Acland and John Ruskin’s (1859) The Oxford Museum.